What Is the Importance of Cultural Distance for Expatriates

 Besides cultural characteristics, there are other non-business aspects to consider when doing a professional shift:

 · Future family prospects: It is easy to make a decision when it concerns only you.
 The same is not true when it involves wives and kids.
 Even if you are single, it is important to reflect on what you want for the next years.
 If you are planning to build a family, consider this beforehand.
-This was my case when I decided to move out of Qatar (my previous country).
+This was the case when I decided to move out of Qatar (my previous country).
 My first thought was to move to Panamá with my then-fiancée, but we had plans to marry and maybe have kids in the next few years.
 For this reason, we live in Poland, closer to her family.

 · The Time zone.
 I already mentioned how different time zones can create business problems.
 This also applies to your private life.
 A person in South Africa, even though is distant from his relatives in Europe, is still inside a similar time zone, but not someone living in the Middle East and with a family in South America.
 This was my case years ago.
 The 5 to 6 hours difference restricted the chances I had to keep in contact.
 During my mornings, they were sleeping.
 During their evenings, I was sleeping.